 Price: $6.99

-Best For: Creative builders and survival game enthusiasts.
+Best For: Creative players and survival game fans

 Plague Inc.